Chief Accountable Officer

 Chief Finance Officer

-Claire recently (June 2018) joined MHCC from Tameside and Glossop Integrated Care Foundation Trust where she was the Director of Finance for over three years.
+Claire joined MHCC in 2018 from Tameside and Glossop Integrated Care Foundation Trust where she was the Director of Finance for over three years.

 Claire has worked in finance and the Greater Manchester Health community all of her career within both provider and commissioning settings.